roman-milk/roman-milk.github.io/naughty-girl.md

  Susan went back to the kitchen, giving them time to pull themselves together.
 There was just time to get rid of the guy before Paul got home.
 She sniggered with delight.
 The woman was behaving like a stupid little slut, and Paul thought he was helping her.
 Or, did he?
 Maybe something else was going on.
 It was infuriating not knowing.

  "Bernice!
 Dinner is ready.
 You had better wash up and come out here to help," she shouted.
-Report_Story #1